SSCE Frequently Asked QuestionsAnswers to frequently asked questions about the State Seal of Civic Engagement (SSCE).

 COEs that adopt county-wide programming to support civic education and attainment of the SSCE may choose to provide opportunities to districts and sites to opt-in to offering the SSCE, or to opt-out of offering the SSCE.

 Educators and families may work with the district and county to encourage adoption of SSCE criteria and programming at sites throughout the county.
 If the district chooses not to implement this programming, individuals may contact their local COE about acceptable alternatives.

 Are students who attend private school eligible to earn a SSCE?

 No. Private schools function outside of the jurisdiction of the CDE; therefore, they are not eligible to receive the SSCE.
 They can, however, establish their own civic diploma seal opportunities.

 Insignia may be placed on high school diplomas, General Educational Development diplomas, Certificates of Completion, or grade eleven or grade twelve transcripts.
 Students may only receive one SSCE insignia to be affixed to one eligible document.

 When should LEAs order insignias?

 LEAs should order the insignia at least four weeks before they are needed.

-The CDE will post the online SSCE Insignia Request Form in spring 2021 for LEAs to use for the 2020–21 school year.
+The CDE will post an updated online SSCE Insignia Request Form for each school year.